On the numerical approximation of $p$-Biharmonic and $\infty$-Biharmonic functions: Introduction and the -Bilaplacian

 is a fourth order elliptic partial differential equation (PDE) which is a nonlinear generalisation of the Bilaplacian.
 Such problems typically arise from areas of elasticity, in particular, the nonlinear case can be used as a model for travelling waves in suspension bridges \cite{LazerMcKenna:1990,GyulovMorosanu:2010}.
 It is a fourth order analogue to its second order sibling, the $p$--Laplacian, and as such it is useful as a prototypical nonlinear fourth order problem.

 The efficient numerical simulation of general fourth order problems has attracted growing interest.
 A conforming approach to this class of problems would require the use of $\cont{1}$ finite elements, the Argyris element for example \cite[Section 6]{Ciarlet:1978}.
 From a practical point of view the approach presents difficulties, in that the $\cont{1}$ finite elements are difficult to design and complicated to implement, especially when working in three spatial dimensions.
 Other possibilities include discontinuous Galerkin methods, which form a class of nonconforming finite element method.
 If $p=2$ we have the special case that the ($2$--)Bilaplacian, $\Delta^2 u = 0$, is linear.
 It has been well studied in the context of both $\cont{1}$ finite elements \cite{Ciarlet:1978} and discontinuous Galerkin methods; for example, the papers \cite{LasisSuli:2003, GeorgoulisHouston:2009} study the use of $h$--$k$ dG finite elements (where $k$ here means the local polynomial degree as opposed to the usual convention which is $p$) applied to the ($2$--)Bilaplacian.
+Alternative methods do exist, including those of virtual element type \cite{BC:2013,CangianiGeorgoulisPryerSutton:2017} and recovered element type \cite{GeorgoulisPryer:2018}.
+In addition to this, the classical work of \cite{babuska:1980} proposed mixed methods for the linear problem whose analysis was based on the mesh-dependent norms in \cite{babuska:1980a}.
 The numerical approximation of $p$-Bilaplacian (quasi-linear, fourth order) type PDEs is relatively untouched.
 To the authors' knowledge, the only known work is \cite{Pryer:2014} where a discontinuous Galerkin method based on a variational principle was derived and was shown to converge under minimal regularity.
 However, no rates of convergence were proven.

-In this work we propose a method based on $\cont{0}$-mixed finite elements.
-We rewrite the minimisation problem in the spirit of a saddle point problem and prove that the method converges under minimal regularity of the solution.
-In addition, using an inf-sup condition and tools from \cite{Sandri:1993,Farhloul:1998,GiraultRaviart:2012} we are able to show that under additional regularity assumptions the approximation converges with specific rates that depend on $p$.
+In this work we propose a method based on $\cont{0}$-mixed finite elements very much in the spirit of \cite{babuska:1980}.
+We rewrite the minimisation problem in mixed formulation and prove that the method converges under minimal regularity of the solution.
+In addition, using an inf-sup condition inspired by \cite{Makridakis:2018,GeorgoulisPryer:2017,GeorgoulisMakridakisPryer:2017} and tools from \cite{Sandri:1993,Farhloul:1998,GiraultRaviart:2012}, we are able to show that under additional regularity assumptions the approximation converges with specific rates that depend on $p$.